 Gedung Sate in Bandung, West Java, has a catchy name for a building.
 It acquired such a name because of the ornaments on the central pinnacle that resembles a satay.
 An Indonesian popular skewer delicacy.
-This iconic landmark acts not only as of the West Java government building.
+This iconic landmark acts not only as the West Java government building.
 But also a popular tourist destination.

 The building attracts tourists for both its beautiful architecture as well as its rich historical value.
-Gedung Sate is built in 1920 by the Dutch government who colonized Indonesia at the time.
+Gedung Sate is built in 1920 by the Dutch government which colonized Indonesia at the time.
 It has a neoclassical design that incorporates elements from many cultures, from east and west.

 Gedung Sate’s original name is Departement van Gouvernements Bedrijven or in short, GB building.
-It was dubbed as the most beautiful building in Java.
+It was dubbed the most beautiful building in Java.
 The government opens the eastern part of the building as a museum.
 That later claims to be the first government office smart museum in Indonesia.